Insurance Investments Group Claims About us

 www.cooperators.ca

 The information contained in this communication was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete.
-This communication is provided as a general source of information and should not be considered personal investment advice or solicitation to buy or sell any investment.
-Co-operators is committed to protecting the privacy, confidentiality, accuracy and security of the personal information that we collect, use, retain and disclose in the course of conducting our business.
+This communication is provided as a general source of information and should not be considered personal investment advice or solicitation to buy or sell any mutual fund.
+Co-operators Life Insurance Company and Co-operators Financial Investment Services Inc. are committed to protecting the privacy, confidentiality, accuracy and security of the personal information that we collect, use, retain and disclose in the course of conducting our business.
 Please refer to our privacy policy for more information.
-Co-operators® is a registered trademark of The Co-operators Group Limited
+Co-operators® is a registered trademark of The Co-operators Group Limited and is used with permission.
+Individual circumstances may vary.
+You may wish to contact the licensed insurer’s representative or a licensed insurance agent if you need advice about your insurance needs.
+In Quebec, a licensed insurance advisor is a Financial Security Advisor or a Representative

 The Dow Jones Industrial Average and S&P 500 ("Indices") are products of S&P Dow Jones Indices LLC, its affiliates and/or their licensors and has been licensed for use by Co-operators Financial Services Limited.
 Copyright © 2025 S&P Dow Jones Indices LLC, its affiliates and/or their licensors.
 All rights reserved.
 Redistribution or reproduction in whole or in part are prohibited without written permission of S&P Dow Jones Indices LLC.
 For more information on any of S&P Dow Jones Indices LLC’s indices please visit www.spdji.com.
 S&P® is a registered trademark of Standard & Poor’s Financial Services LLC and Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC.
 Neither S&P Dow Jones Indices LLC, Dow Jones Trademark Holdings LLC, their affiliates nor their third party licensors make any representation or warranty, express or implied, as to the ability of any index to accurately represent the asset class or market sector that it purports to represent and neither S&P Dow Jones Indices LLC, Dow Jones Trademark Holdings LLC, their affiliates nor their third party licensors shall have any liability for any errors, omissions, or interruptions of any index or the data included therein.